QtCurve/qtcurve/Bugs.md

 11. QtQuickControl is a mess... *Need improvment on Qt5 side*
 12. Plasma Kickoff (in panel) scrollbar has transparent background...
     **Seems fixed with prepolishing.**
+13. KPartplugin window does not have styled background.